-Sales and distribution costs
+Costs of self-publishing: Sales and distribution

-Self-publishing an ebook comes with the benefit of not needing to seek bookstores to stock your book.
+How much does it cost to publish a book on Amazon or similar marketplaces?
+Well, self-publishing an ebook comes with the benefit of not needing to seek bookstores to stock your book.
 Selling your ebook through online retailers is relatively simple.

-Most popular ebook distributors (e.g. Amazon, B&N, Smashwords, etc.) charge no upfront costs to publish, but keep a percentage of book sales.
+Most popular ebook distributors (e.g. Amazon, B&N, Smashwords, etc.) charge no upfront costs to publish but keep a percentage of book sales.
 Publishers Weekly put together a great breakdown of royalty rates, pros and cons for each platform.

 I used Kindle Direct Publishing to sell through Amazon.
-For other ebook outlets I used BookBaby.
+For other ebook outlets, I used BookBaby.
 For print I used Amazon and Barnes & Noble.
 No costs.

 KDP and Smashwords, so all free.

-I upload directly to ebook stores [e.g. Amazon, iBooks, NOOK, Kobo] as well as using Smashwords for smaller markets.
+I upload directly to ebook stores [e.g. Amazon, iBooks, NOOK, Kobo] as well as use Smashwords for smaller markets.
 I was selling direct through selz.com until the EU VAT tax laws came in January 1, 2015.

 I used E-junkie for direct distribution of the PDF edition and payments via PayPal.
 I published the Kindle edition to sell on Amazon using KDP.
 Later, I made the PDF edition a freebie to email subscribers, so I used MailChimp to distribute it.